dangazineu/tako/docs/designs/exec-workflow-engine.md

 - CEL expression evaluation should be sandboxed
 - Large repository cache key computation could cause DoS
 - Secret scrubbing should handle encoded values

-### 9.6.
-Final Recommendation

-This design document is **ready for implementation**.
-The major architectural concerns have been resolved, and the specification is sufficiently detailed for development teams to begin work.

-The progression from earlier iterations shows **consistent improvement in precision** without losing clarity.
-The document successfully balances technical rigor with readability.

-**Recommended next steps**:
-1. Begin Milestone 1 implementation
-2. Create detailed issue templates based on implementation plan
-3. Establish acceptance criteria for each milestone
-4. Consider creating a technical RFC process for the minor gaps identified above

-**Overall Assessment: APPROVED FOR IMPLEMENTATION** ✅